Don’t be fooled by the title.

-If you’re the type who’s lose and would play just about any hand, expect to get called by others at the table.
+If you’re the type who’s losing and would play just about any hand, expect to get called by others at the table.

 If, on the other hand, you’re holding a medium pair or suited connectors like double eights, theory suggests that these hands are good to play when you’re in mid-table position and there are no raisers.

-And if there are raisers in this particular hand, don’t immediate fold.
+And if there are raisers in this particular hand, don’t immediately fold.

 Assess the amount raised whether it’s worth playing or not.

 I like playing suited connectors especially when I’m the last to act (or especially when I’m on the button).